cognix-dev/cognix/README.md

 - 📁 **Auto-scans** your project structure
 - 🧠 **Remembers** all previous conversations
 - 🎯 **Adapts** suggestions to your codebase
-- 🔄 **Maintains** context across sessions
+- 📄 **Maintains** context across sessions
-  ## 🆕 What's New in v0.1.2
+  ## 🆕 What's New in v0.1.3
-- Fixed OpenAI model recognition issue (gpt-4o, gpt-4o-mini)
+- OpenRouter integration for multiple AI models access
-- Added support for GPT-4.1 series models
+- Enhanced error handling for 402/429/401 API errors
-- Improved model alias handling
+- Support for free models through OpenRouter
-- Removed non-existent model references
+- Improved model switching and provider management

 ---